jessicacousins/fullstack_vite_webapp/README.md

    - User acceptance of the Privacy Policy.
 4. **Profile Management**: Users can manage their profile details, such as updating their information or viewing their past login history.
 5. **Privacy Policy Compliance**: Users must agree to the privacy policy before completing the registration process.
 This policy explains the types of data being collected, including personal data, device information, and analytics data (Google Analytics and Google AdSense).
+6. **Interactive Games**: The application includes mini-games (Blackjack and Memory Matching Game) that allow users to engage and have fun while their game statistics and performance data are tracked and stored.

 ## Packages and Technologies Used